The Mattole River might be nearly hidden on Northern California’s Lost Coast, but it has an exceptional fishing history.

 Where to Stay

-There are several R.V. parks and campgrounds in the area, and Petrolia has a few lodges and cabins available.
+The area has several R.V. parks and campgrounds, and Petrolia has a few lodges and cabins available.

 Be sure to plan ahead and reserve lodging.
 Depending on the year, they can fill up pretty fast and options for some types of overnight accommodations are more limited.